jsvang/totarareports/README.md

 # totarareports
-List of custom totara reports pulled from the totara shadow DB
+List of custom totara reports pulled from the totara 11 schema

 (1) Course_status_reports queries the status of all users at the course level